Funky Squad

-Funky Squad was a short-lived 1995 Australian comedy television series which satirised 1970s-era U.S. police television dramas, such as The Mod Squad.
+Funky Squad is a short-lived 1995 Australian comedy television series which satirised 1970s-era U.S. police television dramas, such as The Mod Squad.
 Only seven half-hour episodes were produced, which were broadcast on the ABC.
 Real television commercials from the 1970s were shown during the program's "commercial breaks".

 The show featured four "funky" undercover detectives: undetectable as police, given their "hipness".
 The conclusion of each episode was deliberately designed to be incredibly predictable: usually the perpetrator of the crime under investigation could be identified within the first few minutes of the episode.

 Before the television series, Funky Squad originally aired as a series of episodes on radio station Triple M. Rob Sitch, who played Grant, was replaced by Tim Ferguson when the series went to television.

 Characters

 In a metafictional setting, the characters were played by "actors" whose "names" were displayed in the opening credits of the program.
 These "real names" were also satirical, poking fun at the names of actors who appeared in American 1970s cop shows.